NEW: Poll Results at the Libraries

 Polling the Nations has been ranked as a significant source for marketing information by American Demographics.
 It is a rich source of measures of attitude and behavior of people around the world, explaining both what they do and why.
 Each record includes the text of the question posed and the responses tabulated.
 Records can be searched by topic, question text, universe polled, date, polling organization and response categories.

-Polling the Nations may be accessed from the front page of the Libraries webpage, either from IRIS or by following the path Indexes & Databases / Business, OR Indexes & Databases / General & Multidisciplinary / Reference Tools or Current Events or Statistics/Data, OR Indexes & Databases / Social Sciences & Law / General Social Sciences.
+Polling the Nations may be accessed from the front page of the Libraries webpage, either from Library Catalog or by following the path Indexes & Databases / Business, OR Indexes & Databases / General & Multidisciplinary / Reference Tools or Current Events or Statistics/Data, OR Indexes & Databases / Social Sciences & Law / General Social Sciences.

 Posted May 9, 2001